BernieO/calcardbackup/README.md

 __NOTE__: this option (which used to be the default until *calcardbackup v0.7.2*) is deprecated and not recommended anymore due to the necessity to give cleartext passwords in a separate file.

 As default *calcardbackup* creates calendar and addressbook backups by fetching the according data directly from the database.
 However, invoked with option `-g|--get-via-http`, *calcardbackup* is using the legacy method of backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
 Mandatory for that to work is a file with usernames and according cleartext passwords passed to the script via option `-u|--usersfile`.
 Using this option also carries a risk of timeouts resulting in *calcardbackup* not being able to backup large addressbooks.

-To make a long story short: all you need to know about option `-g|--get-via-http` is to __never__ use it, unless you have a good reason to expose the passwords of the users to be backed up.
+__To make a long story short__: all you need to know about option `-g|--get-via-http` is to __never__ use it, unless you have a good reason to expose passwords of the users to be backed up.

 ## About option -i / -\-include-shares